stuart-thackray/nitrogen_fa/README.md

 {nitrogen_fa, "", {git, "git://github.com/stuart-thackray/nitrogen_fa.git", {branch, master}}}
 ```

-You need to include font awsume CSS/Fonts/etc this can either be done with the below or you can use a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)
+You need to include font awesome CSS/Fonts/etc this can either be done with the below or you can use a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network)

 To include the included CSS version 4.6.2 you can include like below in your template
 ```html